-We are preparing for when we get permission from the Government and the NHS to accept patients into the practice.
-Part of this involves giving you an update on the steps we are taking.
+We are now accepting existing and new patients back into our practice.
+Part of this involves giving you an update on the ‘gold standard’ steps we are taking.

 Infection control has always been a top priority.
 Our practice follows stringent standards of infection control so that when you receive care, it is both safe and comfortable.
 We are now focusing on new practice protocols in order to operate a safe and efficient dental practice for all our patients, our staff and our wider community following the COVID-19 crisis.

 You will note some changes when it is time for your next appointment.
 We are making these changes and revising our protocols to help protect you, our patients, and our team.

 Before you arrive at the practice, we will ask you to:

 - Please use the toilet at home before arrival

 - Brush your teeth thoroughly prior to attending

 - Wash your hands for 20 seconds before leaving your home

 - Complete a pre-appointment screening process

 When at the practice, we will ask you to: